 In recent years, the addiction treatment community has been putting more emphasis on modern addiction treatment methods.
 That includes the use of evidence-based therapies and holistic treatment measures.
-A big part of this shift has come from the realization that addiction clients are about more than their addiction.
+A big part of this shift has come from the realization that addiction clients are more than their addiction.
 There’s a whole person underneath the addiction that needs healing.
 The health of these other aspects of the client’s overall health is what experts refer to as wellness.
 What is wellness?

 What is Wellness?

 On the surface, it usually looks like a client’s physical and possibly mental health are under siege by their addiction.
 In reality, there’s much more going on.
-What’s going on is usually having a profound effect on their overall being or wellness.
+What’s going on is usually having a profound effect on their overall being or health.
 What is wellness?